-- 13-15-1 The Department Chairs at the secondary level and grade level Chairs at the elementary level, in collaboration with the principal, will establish procedures whereby teachers may indicate assignment preferences.
+- The Department Chairs at the secondary level and grade level Chairs at the elementary level, in collaboration with the principal, will establish procedures whereby teachers may indicate assignment preferences.
 All such procedures shall emphasize the needs of students as the primary consideration for assignment.
-Teacher preferences may be established at grade level meetings, departmental meetings, or team meetings, as appropriate. - 13-15-2 In accordance with Article 13-8, the Personnel Committee shall determine whether any vacant positions will first be posted in that school before they are posted District-wide.
-Based on this decision, members of a school faculty who are qualified and have a continuing contract shall be able to apply for all such vacancies that may occur in that school prior to its being posted District-wide. - 13-15-3 In determining if current faculty is allowed to bid on a vacancy prior to its being posted District-wide, the Personnel Committee will:
+Teacher preferences may be established at grade level meetings, departmental meetings, or team meetings, as appropriate. - In accordance with Article 13-8, the Personnel Committee shall determine whether any vacant positions will first be posted in that school before they are posted District-wide.
+Based on this decision, members of a school faculty who are qualified and have a continuing contract shall be able to apply for all such vacancies that may occur in that school prior to its being posted District-wide. - In determining if current faculty is allowed to bid on a vacancy prior to its being posted District-wide, the Personnel Committee will: - identify its staffing needs, including the identification of all teachers who will vacate their positions; - determine assignments open for in-building bidding and announce them to the faculty; - determine and announce procedures for in-building bidding; - allow eligible faculty members interviews by the Personnel Committee. - Teachers who agree to fill a different position within the same school for the next school year, through the in-building bidding procedure, forfeit their right to bid for and be assigned to a position listed on the vacancy list. - 13-16 All teachers who are at a Beacon School at the time of its conception are required to sign a statement committing to implement the program as adopted by the Board of Education.
+Teachers who do not sign the statement will be allowed to vacate their position and are guaranteed two interviews during the subsequent staffing cycle.

-- identify its staffing needs, including the identification of all teachers who will vacate their positions; - determine assignments open for in-building bidding and announce them to the faculty; - determine and announce procedures for in-building bidding; - allow eligible faculty members interviews by the Personnel Committee. - 13-15-4 Teachers who agree to fill a different position within the same school for the next school year, through the in-building bidding procedure, forfeit their right to bid for and be assigned to a position listed on the vacancy list.
+13-17 Posting Vacancies.

-13-16 Posting Vacancies.
+- The principal shall be responsible for notifying the Department of Human Resources of vacancies that are open at their school as soon as they are known. - Each vacancy shall be posted on the Denver Public Schools website.

-- 13-16-1 The principal shall be responsible for notifying the Department of Human Resources of vacancies that are open at their school as soon as they are known. - 13-16-2 Each vacancy shall be posted on the Denver Public Schools website. - 13-16-3 The Personnel Committee shall write basic postings and detailed job descriptions for all vacancies that occur at their school. - 13-16-4 The Personnel Committee shall write interview questions based on the posting. - 13-16-5 Postings shall include a brief description of all involved responsibilities, and special and unique qualifications. - 13-16-6 Vacancies that are not posted during teacher transfer cycles shall be filled by the Department of Human Resources and the principal at the school on an annual assignment basis.
-Un-posted vacancies will be posted subject to the provisions of Article 13. - 13-16-7 Vacancies for Teacher on Special Assignment (TOSA) shall be posted when they become available. - 13-16-8 Teachers with continuing contracts and teachers new to the District with Board-approved contracts for identified shortage areas shall be eligible to bid on all posted vacancies for which they are qualified.
-If positions from the first internal posting cycle are not filled, teachers with continuing contracts and out-of-District applicants shall be eligible to bid
+- The Personnel Committee shall write basic postings and detailed job descriptions for all vacancies that occur at their school.

-- on subsequent posted vacancies in the internal/external posting cycle for which qualified. - 13-16-9 Teachers who successfully bid on a position in the first internal posting cycle are ineligible to bid on subsequent positions posted during the same calendar year.
+The Personnel Committee shall write interview questions based on the - The Personnel Committee shall write interview questions based on the posting. - Postings shall include a brief description of all involved responsibilities, and special and unique qualifications. - 13-17-6 Vacancies that occur as a result of an approved leave of absence shall be designated as an annual assignment. - 13-17-7 Vacancies for Teacher on Special Assignment (TOSA) shall be posted when they become available. - Teachers who successfully bid on a position during the open market staffing cycle are ineligible to bid on subsequent positions posted during the same calendar year.

-13-17 Applications.
+13-18 Applications.

-- 13-17-1 Teachers applying for a vacancy in other schools must complete the appropriate application forms and notify their principal at the time of application. - 13-17-2 Applications for vacancies may be submitted by any currently qualified candidate.
+- Teachers applying for a vacancy in other schools must complete the appropriate application forms and notify their principal at the time of application. - Applications for vacancies may be submitted by any currently qualified candidate.
 The Department of Human Resources shall screen all applications to ensure compliance with the state law and District requirements.
 The applications of all qualified candidates for a vacancy will be forwarded to the school.
 Teacher applicants shall be responsible for sending their resumes to the schools where they have applied.

-13-18 Selection Procedure.
+13-19 Selection Procedure.